 What is a minimum viable product?

-A minimum viable product, or MVP for short, is a concept popularized by the Lean Startup movement and describes a product which is developed initially in its simplest form to minimize financial expenses, time investment, and commitment to any one particular product direction.
+A minimum viable product (MVP) is a concept popularized by the Lean Startup movement and describes a product that is developed initially in its simplest form to minimize financial expenses, time investment, and commitment to any one particular product direction.
 A true MVP should only have the core features that are absolutely mandatory for it to be deployed and tested.
 Once the MVP is considered functional and in no way matured, it can be deployed to a small group of early users who will provide feedback on their experience and ultimately shape the evolution of the product and its development cycles.
 Many companies that build MVP’s early on are able to get quick feedback and pivot on various aspects of their product development, saving them the costly mistake of building a product that people don’t like.

 An important thing to understand is that an MVP is not a basic or cheap alternative to building a full-scale product.
 Instead, an MVP is the basic initial form of a product with a long-term vision of continued growth and improvement.
 As the MVP begins to get feedback, the product can be built out further in very small iterations and going through a feedback cycle after each development cycle.
 Using the MVP development process is especially valuable when the business or startup is operating in a market that is new or unfamiliar because it maximizes the ability to learn as you build.
 If you have a new product development initiative and iteratively would like to develop out your feature set, then drop us a line!.